jsalt2019-diadet/jsalt2019-diadet/egs/jsalt2019-diadet/v1/README.md

 ## Resources

-   There are precomputed networks, features, etc in this path of the CLSE grid
+   There are precomputed networks, features, etc in this path of the CLSP grid
    ```bash
    /export/fs01/jsalt19/resources
    ```